EricGip/EricGip/README.md

 -->

-   * I try to practice for whiteboard interviews with a few LeetCode problems in Python everyday.
+   * Hello!
+Welcome to my page!